SalimSalimi/VueJsCourse/README.md

 ```
 Now, the `/:teamId` root will be `/teams`, not `/` anymore.
 So to load components of the children, we have to add `<router-view>` tag on the parent view.

+### Loading using name and objects
+In bigger applications, we can have dozens of multiple routes and this can be really problematic when it comes to handling routes path.
+Especially when we have to change the path for a route, we have to update it everywhere on the app.
+We can get away from this inconvenience by using `name` property on the route.
+Instead of using `path` to get redirected, we will use the `name` property.

+* For routes that uses params, we have to create a new object that will be binded to `:to` of `<router-link>`.
+This object will have two properties: `name`: represents the of the component. `params`: represents parameters of the route.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.